leena-kang/leagueoflegends/README.md

 ## NMAR Analysis
 `firstdragon`, `firstherald`, `firstbaron`
 - These values are binary, so if the value is `NaN`, it might be because these objectives were not taken at all during the game.
-Though this is unlikely, as dragons, heralds, and barons are highly beneficial to win, which is especially true during late game (i.e., after the 25 minute mark)
+Though this is unlikely, as dragons, heralds, and barons are highly beneficial to win, especially true during the later portion of a game (i.e., after the 25 minute mark).

 `firsttower`, `firstmidtower`, `firsttothreetowers`
 - The same logic applies here, however, these are more likely to have ever occured in the game. `NaN` values on these columns could indicate that the losing team (`result` == 0) **surrendered** before any towers (mid tower, or first to three towers) were ever destroyed on either side.
 Note that is it not possible for a full (non-surrendered) game to be played AND for `firsttower` and `firsttothreetowers`to not have occured, as you must defeat at least 3 towers in order to reach the nexus.

-- We will investigate  further whether the missingness of `firstmidtower` could be dependent on the other columns.
+> Note that we will investigate  further whether the missingness of `firstmidtower` could be dependent on the other columns.

 ## Missingness Dependency